fluteds/pegs/README.md

 **Other Desktop Chat Clients**

-Chatterino not working out for you?
-There are even more options out there.

 - [Chatty](https://chatty.github.io/) - Chatty is a chat software specifically made for Twitch, in the spirit of a classic IRC Client.
+- IRC Client - You can actually connect to Twitch via an IRC client such as HexChat or any IRC client. `irc.chat.twitch.tv/6697` For login method use `/PASS` protocol and use SSL for all servers on the network.
+[Auth token /PASS generator](https://twitchapps.com/tmi/).

 ## 📱 Mobile Chatters

 Want to chat on the go?
 These apps are useful for mobile chatters.
-All of the following applications are open sourced and can be sideloaded or installed using an APK. 🎉
+All of the following applications are open sourced and can be sideloaded or installed using an APK.

 - [Chatsen (iOS and Android)](https://chatsen.app/) - Twitch chat application for iOS and Android with support for 7TV, BTTV and FFZ.
 Add up to 4500 channels.
 Not many people know Chatsen also has livestream support. *
 - [Dankchat (Android Only)](https://dank.chat/) - Chat in multiple channels at once, regardless if the streamers are live or offline, with FrankerFaceZ, BTTV and 7TV emote support built-in.